jiri-one/easydict-gtk/README.md

 - [X] get the homepage https://easydict.jiri.one back online
 - [ ] create tests for backend
 - [ ] add the possibility to use other dictionaries
-- [ ] optimize the application for touch control so that it can be run on Phosh - https://puri.sm/projects/phosh/ using libhanda - https://gitlab.gnome.org/GNOME/libhandy
+- [ ] optimize the application for touch control so that it can be run on Phosh - https://puri.sm/projects/phosh/ using libhandy - https://gitlab.gnome.org/GNOME/libhandy
-- [ ] ? maybe swith to poetry
+- [X] ? maybe swith to poetry
 - [ ] create FlatPak package and publish it on FlatHub
 - [ ] create ArchLinux package an publish it on AUR
 - [ ] ...